drblah/OMNETpp-batmanV/README.md

     - Install using the manual installation guide found on: https://inet.omnetpp.org/Installation.html

 3. Clone this repository to get the Batman5 model and the simulation scenario
-    - I have modifyed BenSliwa's Batman5 model slightly by removing his movement predictive routing.
+    - I have modified BenSliwa's Batman5 model slightly by removing his movement predictive routing.
 This should **hopefylly** leave us with a pretty standard BATMAN V protocol.

 4. Install the Batman5 model
     - Copy the Batman5 directory into inet/src/inet/